-Notice that the isomorphism # provided in the proof of Theorem 4.14 is unique and allows us to identify words with natural numbers in a concrete way.
-We shall now show that the shortlex ordering is computable.
+Notice that the isomorphism provided in the proof of Theorem 4.13 is unique.
+We often would like to identify words with natural numbers and Theorem 4.13 allows us to do this in a canonical way.
+We write #(w) for the natural number assigned to w by the isomorphism in the proof of Theorem 4.13.
+We shall show that this ordering is computable.

-Proposition 4.15.
-The set $\{(v, w); v < w\}$ and the function s(w) := v where v is the <-immediate successor of w (i.e., #v = #w + 1) are computable.
+Proposition 4.14.
+The characteristic function of $\{(v, w); v < w\}$ and the function s(w) := v where v is the <-immediate successor of w (i.e., #(v) = #(w) + 1) are computable.

 Proof.
-The question "What is the relationship of the lengths of the contents in registers i and j?" with answers "the content of register i is shorter than the content of register j", "the content of register j is shorter than the content of register i", and "they are of equal length" can be answered by a register machine (copy the contents into scratch registers and remove letters one by one; if one of them is empty before the other, it's shorter; if they both become empty in the same step, they are of equal length).
+The question "What is the relationship of the lengths of the contents in registers i and j?" with answers "the content of register i is shorter than the content of register j", "the content of register j is shorter than the content of register i", and "they are of equal length" can be answered by a register machine (copy the contents into unused registers and remove letters one by one; if one of them is empty before the other, it's shorter; if they both become empty in the same step, they are of equal length).

-Finding the <-immediate successor of a word w with |w| = k can be described as follows (using the ordering $a_0 < a_1 < ... < a_n$ on Σ): move all instances of the letter a_n from the back of the word into a scratch register (say, j) until you either hit an instance of $a\ell \neq a_n$ or the register is empty.
-If the former, then change a_l to $a{\ell+1}$ and then add precise as many letters a_0 after this as you have letters in the scratch register j.
+Finding the <-immediate successor of a word w with |w| = k can be described as follows (using the ordering $a_0 < a_1 < ... < a_n$ on Σ): move all instances of the letter a_n from the back of the word into an unused register (say, j) until you either hit an instance of $a{\ell} \neq a_n$ or the register is empty.
+If the former, then change a{l} to $a{\ell+1}$ and then add precise as many letters a_0 after this as you have letters in the scratch register j.
 If the latter, add precisely as many letters a_0 as you have letters in the scratch register j (that's k many) and after that add another a_0 .
+Q.E.D.